I’m a Third Age Blogger

 This redefinition of aging is a process that extend over time and we’re currently exploring ideas and options together.
 The next generations will most certainly appreciate the work we’re now doing once they realize how these present efforts to erase ageism are change aging are paving the way for their benefit as well.

 With millions of baby boomers entering their third act of life, the global Age Friendly Cities and Communities movement exists to promote meaningful opportunities for the full social and cultural engagement of older adults.
 Pat Spadafora, former Director of the Sheridan Centre for Elder Research, observes that we are “freeing ourselves of limiting beliefs about aging and embracing the reality that individuals continue to grow, learn, and contribute to their communities throughout the life journey.”

-In 2010, I was pleased to serve as the founding co-chair of the London Age Friendly Network.
-I presently serve as the co-chair of the Housing Working Group.
+In 1993, I was appointed to Mayor’s Honour Roll for the Arts in the City of London Ontario.
+My company was nominated for a Tourism London Spirit of Excellence Award in the late 1990’s.
+In 2010, I was pleased to serve as the founding co-chair of the London Age Friendly Network and presently serve as the co-chair of the Housing Working Group.
 London Ontario is the first city in Canada to receive the World Health Organization Age Friendly City designation and join the Global Network.
-The London Council for Adult Education surprised me with an Adult Educator recognition in 2015 and In 2016, I received the Ontario Achievement Award from the Lieutenant Governor of Ontario.
+The London Council for Adult Education surprised me with an Adult Educator recognition in 2015.
+In 2016, I was honoured to receive the Ontario Achievement Award from the Lieutenant Governor of Ontario.